• Skip to main content

 2. Bamie: Theodore Roosevelt’s Remarkable Sister by Lilian Rixey, narrated by Karen Commins

 I confess!
 Even with my experience, I became one with the anecdotal narrator though not because of lack of thorough prep.
-Instead of discovering a necessary accent late in the book, I learned a critical pronunciation, which I never would have thought would be somehow revealed in a text.
+Instead of discovering a necessary accent late in the book, I learned a critical pronunciation, which I never would have thought would be so obscurely revealed, especially near the end of the manuscript.

 Theodore Roosevelt’s sister Anna “Bamie” Roosevelt married a man with the last name of Cowles.
 I didn’t know whether it was pronounced to rhyme with bowls (long ō) or howls (dipthong) and couldn’t find it in during my pronunciation research.